michaldziuba03/code-samples/social-login/README.md

 > This schema is more generic and you can use the same query for each social auth provider.
 I think you can create unique compound index for `accounts.provider` and `accounts.subject`.

 #### Example flow
 I gonna use SQL statements to explain flow.
-Imagine you are writing Google strategy verification callback and you got object like that:
+Imagine you are writing Google strategy verification callback and you got object like this:
 ```js
 {
   provider: 'google',